PriyaMulla/Carpool-Connect-VC/doc/use-cases/create-a-listing.md

 14c.
 User did not input an accurate location:
 1. System highlights Location section and outputs an error message
 2. User repeats steps 3-5

 ###Special requirements
 * System displays Creation page in a form-like format
 * Date and time formatting
 * Text is easily readable

 ###Technology and data variations list

 ###Frequency of occurrence
+This use case will occur everytime a user wants to create new listing

 ###Miscellaneous